-The book brings together the photographs presented at MOMA during the 1976 exhibition.
+The book brings together the photographs displayed at MoMA during the 1976 exhibition.

 Published by Museum of Modern Art (MoMA), 2002